prashantpawar/sol-unit/README.md

 sUnit.start(tests, baseDir, erisdbURL, doCoverage);
 ```

-- The first param of the start method, `tests`, is an array of tests to run.
+- The first param of the start method, `tests`, is the array of tests that are to be run.

 - The second param, `baseDir`, is the directory where the compiled solidity files are.